OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 The syllogism is basically one conclusion based on prepositions.

-When talking about syllogism, the most common example is the one given by Aristotle.
+When talking about syllogism, the most common example is the one given by Socrates.

     All men are mortal.
     Socrates is a man.